CS506/fall2016-group1/docs/sprint1/testability-measurements.md

 # Testability Measurements

-We will use three kinds of test methods in requirements testing (adapted from [Requirements Specification and Testing by Tor Stalhane](www.idi.ntnu.no/emner/tdt4242/foiler/3-2-Testability.ppt)):
+We will use three kinds of test methods in requirements testing (adapted from [Requirements Specification and Testing by Tor Stalhane](http://www.idi.ntnu.no/emner/tdt4242/foiler/3-2-Testability.ppt)):

 * T – Tests.
 Input/output.
 Involves the computer system and peripherals.
 * E – Experiments.
 Input/output but involves also the users.
 * I – Inspections.
 Evaluation based on documents.

 This table gives each detailed requirement of the baseline requirements.
-If the requirement is testable, we give a "T", "E", or "I" depending on the kind of test method.
+If the requirement is testable, we give a "T", "E", or "I" depending on the kind of test method appropriate.

 Requirement number | Test method
 --- | ---